Wojciech9/finalCapstone/README.md

 # Watch next
-Hi programer!
-This is my first little project I am updating on Github.
-Its purpuse is to identify movie from list that is similar to description of movie which was watched by user and suggesting him similar movie.
-I have used spaCy library for this project which is a lot of fun.
+Hi, programmer!
+This is the first little project I am updating on GitHub.
+Its purpose is to identify a movie from the list that is similar to a description of a film that was watched by the user and suggests a similar movie.
+I have used the spaCy library for this project, which is a lot of fun.

 “The journey of a thousand miles begins with one step” Lao Tzu